 Bone responds to mechanical demand.
-That four-word summary covers the entire mechanism, and understanding it explains why the types of exercise most often recommended for women over 50 don’t produce meaningful bone density gains – and what does.
+That four-word summary covers the entire mechanism, and understanding it explains why most exercise advice for women over 50 doesn’t produce meaningful bone density gains — and what does.

 How Bone Responds to Loading